plusserver/docs/content/en/cloudhub/step-by-step-guide/order-wizards/pcv/pcv.md

 ## Introduction

-Welcome to the PlusCloud VMware order wizard.
-Here it is described which configuration options are available and how a new PlusCloud VMware can be ordered.
+Welcome to the pluscloud VMware order wizard.
+Here it is described which configuration options are available and how a new pluscloud VMware can be ordered.

 In the following we guide you step by step through the ordering process and explain the individual selection options and input fields.